 T-SPT may be court ordered but it is not required.

 The Layne Project will continue to provide reports as requested.
-The reports will continue to report on observation of parent-child interactions as well as skills taught and acquired.
+The reports will outline progress toward goals, observations of contact and effectiveness of interventions.
 For T-SPT, The Layne Project will NOT make recommendations.